-Role of Special Educational Needs Co-ordinator Emma Wratten BSc Hons, PGCE, SpLD Cert
+Role of Inclusion Lead Niamh Delahunty BSc Hons, PGCE, SpLD Cert

-Main Duties:
+Main duties:

-- To maintain the special needs register - To develop and update the school's SEND policy, through consultation with school management and having regard to the Code of Practice - To oversee the day to day implementation of the school's SEND policy - To consult teachers, TAs, specialist and parents in drawing up and reviewing IOPs termly. - To oversee the records of all pupils with SEND including specialist reports and minutes of meetings. - To liaise with the Head Teacher when necessary and report at SMT meetings - To liaise with and advise fellow teachers and keep them informed about SEND developments - To liaise with and advise parents of pupils with SEND - To liaise with Head of Sheila Ferrari Dyslexia Centre - To liaise with other specialists, including; Dyslexia Centre staff, paediatricians, Educational Psychologists, Speech and Language Therapists, Occupational Therapists and child counsellors - To liaise with external agencies, including; LEA officers and other support centres - To administer diagnostic tests when required - To carry out observations on pupils - To select, in consultation with teachers, suitable children for intervention groups - To carry out multisensory intervention groups within the school day - To timetable and oversee the work carried out by Mrs Ramasamy, a learning support teacher
+- To maintain the special needs register and High Learning Potential register. - To develop and update the school's SEND policy, through consultation with school management and having regard to the Code of Practice. - To oversee the day to day implementation of the school's SEND policy and High Learning Potential policy. - To consult teachers, TAs, specialist and parents in drawing up and reviewing IOPs termly. - To oversee the records of all pupils with SEND or identified barriers to learning, including specialist reports and minutes of meetings. - To liaise with the Head Teacher when necessary and report at meetings when necessary. - To liaise with and advise fellow teachers and keep them informed about SEND developments. - To liaise with and advise parents of pupils with SEND. - To liaise with Head of Sheila Ferrari Dyslexia Centre. - To liaise with other specialists, including; Dyslexia Centre staff, pediatricians, Educational Psychologists, Speech and Language Therapists, Occupational Therapists and child counsellors. - To liaise with external agencies, including; LEA officers and other support centres. - To administer diagnostic tests when required. - To carry out observations on pupils. - To select, in consultation with teachers, suitable children for intervention groups. - To carry out multisensory intervention groups within the school day.

-In addition the SENCO should:
+In addition, the Inclusion Lead should:

-- Consult with, and be advised by, other specialists - Give advice about further assessment, to staff and parents - Keep up to date with national developments in SEND policy and good practice - Arrange SEND INSET for staff when required - To give advice on whole school policies and practices, where appropriate
+- Consult with, and be advised by, other specialists. - Give advice about further assessment, to staff and parents. - Keep staff up to date with national developments in SEND policy and good practice. - Arrange training for staff when required. - To give advice on whole school policies and practices, where appropriate.

-Reviewed September 2018 EW Reviewed January 2019 EW Reviewed December 2019 EW Reviewed August 2020 EW
+Reviewed September 2018 EW Reviewed January 2019 EW Reviewed December 2019 EW Reviewed August 2020 EW Reviewed August 2021 EW Reviewed August 2022 ND Reviewed August 2023 ND